sindresorhus/p-throttle/readme.md

 Type: `number`

-Maximum number of calls within an `interval`.
+The maximum number of calls within an `interval`.

 ##### interval

 Type: `number`

-Timespan for `limit` in milliseconds.
+The timespan for `limit` in milliseconds.

 #### strict